Last reviewed on 17th July 2023 by Martin Alexander (Mortgage Advisor)

-For projects bigger than this, such as developing a block of apartments or building a property from the ground up, development finance will be better suited.
+For larger projects, such as developing a block of apartments or building a property from the ground up, development finance will be better suited.

 Refurbishment mortgage rates

 Refurbishment finance usually starts at 75% of the property value post-refurbishment.
 Getting finance for anything higher than 75% can be difficult.
 Rates will usually start from around 5% but are higher for heavy refurbishments.

-The rates and fees all depend on the scale of the project and the amount you’re also investing in the refurbishment will also have an impact on the rates you’re offered.
-For a more tailored answer to your own circumstances, you can make an enquiry with a specialist.
+The rates and fees all depend on the scale of the project.
+The amount you’re investing in the refurbishment will also have an impact on the rates you’re offered.
+For a more tailored answer, you can make an enquiry with a specialist.

 Refurbishment finance specialists